iCliniq Logo

 How to Diagnose FPLD?

-• Medical History: Gather information about family history, symptoms, metabolic issues, and relevant medical conditions.
+• Medical History: Information is collected regarding family history, symptoms, metabolic problems, and related medical conditions.

-• Blood Tests: Assessing metabolic markers like insulin resistance, glucose levels, lipid profile, and other relevant parameters.
+• Blood Tests: Assessing metabolic indicators like lipid profiles, insulin resistance, glucose levels, and other relevant variables.

-• Imaging: MRI or CT scans can help visualize the extent of fat loss and fat distribution patterns.
+• Imaging: MRI (magnetic resonance imaging) or CT (computed tomography) scans can help visualize the extent of fat loss and fat distribution patterns.

 • Hormone Levels: Measuring hormones like leptin and adiponectin can be altered in individuals with lipodystrophy.